MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 #### Recommendations for the connector server

-1. Physically locate the connector server close to the application servers to optimize performance between the connector and the application.
+1. To optimize performance between the connector and the application, physically locate the connector server close to the application servers.
 For more information, see [Optimize traffic flow with Microsoft Entra application proxy](application-proxy-network-topology.md).
 1. The connector server and the web applications servers should belong to the same Active Directory domain or span trusting domains.
 Having the servers in the same domain or trusting domains is a requirement for using single sign-on (SSO) with integrated Windows authentication (IWA) and Kerberos Constrained Delegation (KCD).
 If the connector server and web application servers are in different Active Directory domains, you need to use resource-based delegation for single sign-on.
 For more information, see [KCD for single sign-on with Application Proxy](./how-to-configure-sso-with-kcd.md).

 > [!WARNING]
 > If you've deployed Microsoft Entra Password Protection Proxy, do not install Microsoft Entra application proxy and Microsoft Entra Password Protection Proxy together on the same machine.
 Microsoft Entra application proxy and Microsoft Entra Password Protection Proxy install different versions of the Microsoft Entra Connect Agent Updater service.
 These different versions are incompatible when installed together on the same machine.

-#### TLS requirements
+#### Transport Layer Security (TLS) requirements

 The Windows connector server needs to have TLS 1.2 enabled before you install the Application Proxy connector.